Azure/terraform-azurerm-avm-res-cdn-profile/README.md

 ### <a name="input_name"></a> [name](#input\_name)

-Description: The name of the Azure Front Door.
+Description: The name of the CDN profile.

 Type: `string`